Hortivation/getting-started/application_owners/README.md

 The topic that you have to subscribe to has the following pattern: `organization.<ORGANIZATION_SLUG>`

 ### Topic - Application or Datasource
-Beside organization-wide updates it is alos possible to subscribe to datasources or applications.
+Beside organization-wide updates it is also possible to subscribe to datasources or applications.
 The following messages can be published to this topic:

 * `New dataset: <DATASET_UUID>`